Close

 HDSB Network Username and Password

-At the Halton District School Board every Student and Staff member has been provided a network username and password.
+At the Halton District School Board every student and staff member has been provided a network username and password.
 If you suspect that your HDSB password has been compromised take immediate precautions to let someone know.

 Student - let a teacher know if you think your password has been compromised.